skip to content

 Teaching

-Course Supervisor
+Course supervisor

-Seminar leader
+Seminar leader and course co-ordinator

-• Critical Theory (Tripos Parts IA, IB, and II; on behalf of Corpus Christi, Queens', Gonville & Caius, Jesus, Robinson and Trinity Hall)
+• Critical Theory (Tripos Parts IA, IB, and II; on behalf of Trinity, Corpus Christi, Queens', Gonville & Caius, Jesus, Robinson and Trinity Hall)

 Selected Papers and *Invited Talks